 - Failure to file a financial statement is a misdemeanor, punishable by up to a year in jail, a fine of \$500, or both, at the discretion of the court.
 This penalty also applies to "grossly incomplete or inaccurate" financial statements. - Committees that fail to file their financial statements on time "shall be assessed a civil penalty by the Secretary of State of \$10 a day for each day after the due date the statement is delinquent, grossly incomplete, or grossly inaccurate."
-If a committee files late or grossly inaccurate campaign finance reports, the committee will be contacted by a member of the Elections Division with instructions for proper resolution. - The Secretary of State is required to publish an online list of all individuals who file financial statements after the deadline. - Candidates who fail to file the required campaign finance reports for the Primary Election will not appear on the General Election ballot. - Candidates who fail to file the required financial reports for the General Election may not assume the duties of the office until all reports have been properly filed. - The Secretary of State, county clerk, and municipal recorder are authorized by law to review or audit financial reports to ensure compliance with campaign finance laws.
-They may refer individuals who fail to file, or who submit incomplete or inaccurate reports, to the county prosecuting attorney for enforcement.
+If a committee files late or grossly inaccurate campaign finance reports, the committee will be contacted by a member of the Elections Division with instructions for proper resolution. - The Secretary of State shall publish an online list of all persons who file financial statements after the deadline. - Candidates who have not filed the required campaign finance reports for the Primary Election will not be placed on the General ballot. - Candidates that have not filed the required financial reports for the General Election cannot assume the duties of their office until all required reports are properly filed. - West Virginia law allows the Secretary of State, county clerk, or the municipal recorder to review or audit financial reports to ensure compliance with campaign finance laws.
+They submit the names of individuals who have failed to file financial statements, or have filed incomplete or inaccurate financial statements, to the county prosecuting attorney for action.
 (W. Va.
-Code § 3-8-7) Candidate Committee Election Cycles
+Code § 3-8-7)

+Candidate Committee Election Cycles